Public Libraries of the Dakotas

 Ipswich (Marcus P. Beebe Memorial Library)

 Beebe was a real estate/farmland magnate who used postcards to tout the farming capabilities of South Dakota.
 He was only 59 years old at death.

 This beautiful Tudor/vernacular library building is still in use.
-Mentally I paint this building in pink and grey granite boulders, but it's an earthy brown.
+Mentally, I paint this building in pink and grey granite boulders, but it's an earthy brown.

 Postcard by L.L.
 Cook.